HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 ```

 In summary, with a few Pydantic classes we can easily define complex schemas and validators.
 When combined with LLMs, the schemas serve as templates that the outputs should comply with, while the built-in and custom validators catch any potential output errors, preventing issues before they affect our applications.

+### NOTE:
+At the end, note that Pydantic is integraetd with various libraries to call LLMs.
+We have done that with Anthropic but we can do that with others.